 Game Audio

 Many new game designers (and even some veteran designers) make the mistake of treating audio as less important than the visual design, but as every gamer knows, bad audio in some cases can mean the difference between a game you love and a game you stop playing after a short time.
-Audio is an interesting topic in 2015.
-As with visual design, audio often contributes directly to the game mechanic (countdown timers, warning sirens, positional audio that signals enemy location, for example), and background scores enhance drama and emotion in the same way directors use musical scores to support the action on film).
-However, all audio in mobile games is often considered optional because many players mute the sound on their mobile devices.
+As with visual design, audio often contributes directly to the game mechanic (countdown timers, warning sirens, positional audio that signals enemy location, for example), and background scores enhance drama and emotion in the same way that directors use musical scores to support the action on film).
+However, audio in mobile games is often considered optional because many players mute the sound on their mobile devices.
 Well-designed audio, however, can have a dramatic impact on presence even for mobile games.
 In addition to sounds corresponding to game objects (walking sounds for characters who walk, shooting sounds for enemies who fire, popping sounds for things that pop, and the like), contextual audio attached to in-game actions is an important feedback mechanism for players.
 Menu selections, activating in-game switches, and the like should all be evaluated for potential audio support.
 As a general rule, if an in-game object responds to player interaction, it should be evaluated for contextual audio.

-Audio designers work with level designers to create a comprehensive review of game objects and events that require sounds, and as the visuals rez in, the associated sounds will typically follow.
-Game sounds often lag behind visual design because audio designers want to see what they’re creating sounds for.
-It’s difficult to create a “robot walking” sound, for example, if you can’t see what the robot looks like or how it moves.
+Audio designers work with level designers to create a comprehensive review of game objects and events that require sounds, and as the visuals rez-in, the associated sounds will typically follow.
+Game sounds often lag behind visual design because audio designers want to see what they’re creating sounds for;it’s difficult to create a “robot walking” sound, for example, if you can’t see what the robot looks like or how it moves.
 In much the same way that designers want to tightly integrate the game setting and mechanic, audio engineers want to ensure that the visual and audio design work well together.

 Interaction Model

-The current prototype uses a common interaction model.
-A and D keys on the keyboard move the character right and left, and the spacebar is used to jump.
-Object activations in the world happen simply by colliding the hero character with the object, and the complexity is fairly low.
+The current prototype uses a common interaction model: A and D keys on the keyboard move the character right and left, and the spacebar is used to jump.
+Object activations in the world happen simply by colliding the hero character with the object and the design complexity is fairly low for those interactions.
 Imagine, however, that as you continue building out the mechanic (perhaps in later levels), you include the ability for the character to launch projectiles and collect game objects to store in inventory.
-As the range of possible interactions in the game expands, complexity can increase dramatically, and unintentional challenges (as mentioned previously) can begin to accumulate, which can lead to bad player frustration (as opposed to “good” player frustration, which results from intentionally designed challenges).
+As the range of possible interactions in the game expands complexity can increase dramatically, and unintentional challenges (as mentioned previously) can begin to accumulate, which can lead to bad player frustration (as opposed to “good” player frustration, which as discussed earlier results from intentionally designed challenges).